Are you a beginner looking for an attractive and easy plant to care for? Cupid Peperomia is the right choice for you.

-It is best to use a slow-releasing organic fertilizer like worm casting, fish emulsion, etc.
+Using a slow-releasing organic fertilizer like worm casting, fish emulsion, etc, is best.

-These fertilizers also help in increasing microbial growth in the soil and feed the plant for a longer period.
+These fertilizers also help increase microbial growth in the soil and feed the plant for longer.

 Alternatively, you can opt for a synthetic chemical fertilizer like NPK in the ratio of 10-10-10.

 Why Fertilize your Cupid Peperomia if Fertilizing them once while Repotting Works?